kayaihsan/Economic-Factors-and-Their-Impact-on-Personal-Consumption-Expenditure/README.md

 ## 📌 Introduction

-This project explores the relationship between key macroeconomic indicators—**inflation**, **unemployment rates**, and **inflation-adjusted property prices**—and **personal consumption expenditure (PCE)**.
+This project explores the relationship between key macroeconomic indicators **inflation**, **unemployment rates**, and **inflation-adjusted property prices** and **personal consumption expenditure (PCE)**.
 The goal is to determine the extent to which these variables influence consumer spending habits over time and whether they display consistent patterns across different economies.

 **Personal Consumption Expenditure (PCE)** is a critical measure of economic activity, often used to assess the health of a nation's economy.
 Fluctuations in PCE can signal inflationary pressures, labor market shifts, or changes in household financial behavior.